-a) physical memory (small, fast) or

-b) disk (backing store), which is large but slow.
+- a) physical memory (small, fast) or - b) backing store (e.g., disk), which is large but slow.
 Identify physical page frames and backing frames.

 The idea is to produce the illusion of a disk as fast as main memory.

 The reason that this works is that most programs spend most of their time in only a small piece of the code.
 Knuth's estimate of 90% of the time in 10% of the code.
 Recall principle of locality.